 Which professionals have the highest salaries in Canada?

-Specialist physicians, dentists, petroleum engineers, corporate executives, IT managers and senior finance managers are among the very highest paid professionals in Canada, generally earning over $130,000 annually.
+Healthcare, pharmaceutical and social services, engineering, banking, finance and insurance are among the very highest paid professionals in Canada, generally earning over $100,000 annually.

 How does minimum wage impact average salaries?